trumpetx/shackletattle/README.md

 # Shackle Tattle

-A simple tool to identify players who broke shackles in World of Warcraft by parsing the `WoWCombatLog.txt` file.
+A simple tool to identify players who break "Shackles of the Legion" in the Turtle WoW Mephistroth encounter by parsing the `WoWCombatLog.txt` file.

-## What This Tool Does

-This tool scans your WoW combat log file and creates a list of all players who have broken shackles.
-It's useful for guild leaders, raid organizers, or anyone who wants to track who's not following crowd control protocols.

 ## Requirements

-- **Windows users**: PowerShell (included with Windows 10/11)
+- **Windows users**: PowerShell
-- **Linux/Mac users**: Bash shell (usually pre-installed)
+- **Linux/Mac users**: Bash shell
 - A `WoWCombatLog.txt` file in your WoW Logs folder

 ## Installation